 During her career, Mary has successfully coordinated projects and programs, presented complex technical information and policy options, and implemented new operational policies to improve organizational efficiency.
 Mary has led cities during economic downturns, addressing budget deficits through organizational restructuring, debt refinancing, targeted revenue enhancement and successful concession bargaining.
 In addition, Mary partnered with neighboring jurisdictions to coordinate operations, eliminate redundancy and reduce expense without jeopardizing service levels.

 - Implementation of the Base Reuse Plan for the former Hamilton Air Force Base in Novato including negotiating final terms of transfer and cleanup for several challenging properties, implementing affordable housing programs to serve a broad spectrum of residents, and working with multiple state and federal agencies to mitigate the impacts of a large, regional wetlands restoration project.

-- Oversight of Phase II of a $30M comprehensive Flood Protection Project in the Napa River to protect 300 homes in St. Helena, restore fish habitat and provide safe pedestrian access to riverfront
+- Oversight of a $30M comprehensive Flood Protection Project in the Napa River to protect 300 homes in St. Helena, restore fish habitat and provide safe pedestrian access to riverfront

 - Negotiating with Army Corp of Engineers to implement federal legislation approving $19M in federal reimbursement for St. Helena Flood Protection Project